grazielegrc/marvel-api/README.md

 behave -f json.pretty
 ```

 To generate Allure report.
-First install Allure in your computer, see here: https://docs.qameta.io/allure-report/#_installing_a_commandline
+First, its necessary to install Allure in your computer, follow here: https://docs.qameta.io/allure-report/#_installing_a_commandline

 After that, run:

 ```bash